EAlmazanG/sensentiment-analysis-reviews/README.md

 │   └── processed/         # Cleaned and processed data
 │
 ├── notebooks/
 │   └── scraping.ipynb                # Notebook for scrap the data
 │   └── data_cleaning.ipynb           # Notebook for initial data exploration and cleaning
-│   └── model_training.ipynb # Notebook for training and testing the ML model
+│   └── sentiment_analysis.ipynb      # Notebook for training and testing the ML model
 │
 ├── src/
+│   ├── scraper.py         # Script for scrap the data with selenium
-│   ├── scraper.py  # Script for cleaning the data with pandas
+│   ├── cleaning.py        # Script for cleaning the data with pandas
-│   └── train_model.py # Script for training the sentiment analysis model
+│   └── sentiment.py       # Script for training the sentiment analysis model
 │
 ├── reports/
 │